-Published to accompany Francis Alÿs’ major exhibition at the Musée Cantonal des Beaux-Arts de Lausanne in fall 2021, this reference monograph is centered on some of the Belgian-born Mexican-based artist’s key motifs and features: his 30-year groundbreaking video practice, the importance of strolling and walking for his artistic method, his interest in children’s games which he has filmed in various countries since 1999.
+Published to accompany Francis Alÿs’ (b.
+1959, Antwerp) major exhibition at the Musée Cantonal des Beaux-Arts de Lausanne in autumn 2021, this reference monograph is centered on some of the Belgian-born Mexican-based artist’s key motifs and features: his 30-year groundbreaking video practice, the importance of strolling and walking for his artistic method, his interest in children’s games which he has filmed in various countries since 1999.

 Edited and introduced by MCBA Lausanne curator Nicole Schweizer, the book features comprehensive essays by Julia Bryan-Wilson, Professor of History of Art, University of California, Berkeley; Luis Pérez-Oramas, independent curator and writer, New York; and Judith Rodenbeck, Associate Professor, Department of Media and Cultural Studies, University of California Riverside, and is generously illustrated.